Sabbirba10/wabulk/README.md

-# WABULK
+# WABulk

-WABULK is a Node.js application that allows you to send personalized WhatsApp messages to multiple recipients at once using [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js).
+WABulk is a Node.js application that allows you to send personalized WhatsApp messages to multiple recipients at once using [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js).
 This tool helps automate the process of sending dynamic messages to a list of contacts, saving you time and effort.

 ## Features